geekywrites/datascience/README.md

 This is a test for Hypothesis, where the rejection region is only one side of the sampling distribution.
 The rejection region may be in right tail end or in the left tail end.

-The idea is if we say our level of significance is 5% and we consider a hypothesis "Hieght of Boys in a class is <=6 ft".
+The idea is if we say our level of significance is 5% and we consider a hypothesis "Height of Boys in a class is <=6 ft".
 We consider the hypothesis true if atmost 5% of our population are more than 6 feet.
-So, this will be one-tailed as the test condition only restricts one tail end, the end with hieght > 6ft.
+So, this will be one-tailed as the test condition only restricts one tail end, the end with height > 6ft.

 ![Two Tailed](https://i0.wp.com/www.real-statistics.com/wp-content/uploads/2012/11/two-tailed-significance-testing.png)

 In this case, the rejection region extends at both tail ends of the distribution.

-The idea is if we say our level of significance is 5% and we consider a hypothesis "Hieght of Boys in a class is !=6 ft".
+The idea is if we say our level of significance is 5% and we consider a hypothesis "Height of Boys in a class is !=6 ft".

 Here, we can accept the NULL hyposthesis iff atmost 5% of the population is less than or greater than 6 feet.
 So, it is evident that the crirtical region will be at both tail ends and the region is 5% / 2 = 2.5% at both ends of the distribution.